The nekRS Input Files

 Whether to omit the advection term in the conservation of momentum equation, therefore

-] is set to false.
+[ADVECTION] is set to false.

-stressFormulation (false), true [STRESSFORMULATION
+stressFormulation (false), true [STRESSFORMULATION]

 Whether the viscosity (molecular plus turbulent) is not constant, therefore requiring

 use of the full form of the viscous stress tensor \(\tau\).
-By setting stressFormulation = false
+By setting stressFormulation = false,

 \(\nabla\cdot\tau\) is represented as \(\nabla\cdot\tau=\mu\nabla^2\mathbf u\).